conventional-changelog/conventional-changelog/README.md

 * `patchVersionText` `{function(version, subtitle)}` - What to use for the title of a patch version in the changelog.
 Defaults to `'### ' + version + ' ' + subtitle`.

 * `commitLink` `{function(commitHash)}` - If repository is provided, this function will be used to link to commits.
-By default, returns a github commit link based on options.repository: `opts.repository + '/commit/' + hash`
+By default, returns a github commit link based on options.repository: `opts.repository + '/commit/' + hash`.

 * `issueLink` `{function(issueId)}` - If repository is provided, this function will be used to link to issues.
-By default, returns a github issue link based on options.repository: `opts.repository + '/issues/' + id`
+By default, returns a github issue link based on options.repository: `opts.repository + '/issues/' + id`.

 * `log` `{function()}` - What logging function to use.
 For example, `{log: grunt.log.ok}`.
 By default, uses `console.log`.